 Bistec de Palomilla is such an easy way to prepare cube steak with great results.
 You'll be amazed at how the simple lime and garlic marinade transforms this into a tender, flavorful main.

-For whatever reason, it had been a while since we had some Cuban food – I’ve been meaning to make Cuban roast pork, lechon asado again for a while, but it somehow hasn't happened.
+For whatever reason, it had been a while since we had some Cuban food.
+I've been meaning to make Cuban roast pork, lechon asado again for a while, but it somehow hasn't happened.
 Plus, I have a few other things I'd like to try as well.

 What is cube steak?

 So given the ingredients here, this bistec de Polomilla sounded like it had potential, and it definitely delivered.
 It's easy to prepare, packed with flavor and the perfect way to use this less-favored cut.
 The sautéed onions on top really finish it off too.

 For us, making this recipe came about a little by accident, but it was a very happy one as we loved the result.
 This Cuban cube steak is an easy, flavorful meal that everyone loved.
 Try it, and you’ll see for yourself.